GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 Their architecture is actually pretty neat.
 They still maintain their core banking system (from probably decades ago) and enterprise service bus, with 18 month (yikes!) releases, which all must conform to the various government regulations.
 But, sitting on top of that is a bunch of _service engines_ (read micro services) that give them far more agile capabilities for web and mobile apps.
 This provides them a way to integrate the different modes of change and different stakeholders at different levels.

 Obviously, this was a massive undertaking and has been ongoing for some time (5+ years?).
 However, they approached it from a small-steps perspective (what, no more big-bang, $100mil projects?
 How surprising ...) and managed to define boundaries within the organisation to begin segregating services, which could then be built out one at a time into the various service engines.
 It would be interesting to find out how they manage to separate those pieces, which are often tightly and often surprisingly coupled.
-(Mentioned strict governance, which would help if there is a strong hand in what's in and what's out)
+(He mentioned strict governance, which would help if there is a strong hand in what's in and what's out.)

-One last thing James said, which I quite liked was (and I'm paraphrasing a little): when faced with a choice, which one is more awesome?
+One last thing James said, which I quite liked was (and I'm paraphrasing a little):

+>when faced with a choice, which one is more awesome?
 Which one are you/ would you be proud of?

 Seems like a pretty good way to make a decision :)